Patroklo/yii2-file-uploader/Readme.md

 * Add the following basic configuration data:

-	* The "public static function default_values()" method.
+	* The "default_values()" method.
 Must have inside of it a return of an array with a "file_type" string different of every other FileModel that you have ever made in this Yii2 installation and an "upload_path" string that will define the directory where the files will be stored.
 It's not necessary to be unique, but it's recomended.

 	For example: